iocanel/java2days-sofia-2019/readme.md

     mvn io.quarkus:quarkus-maven-plugin:1.0.1.Final:create -DprojectGroupId=org.acme -DprojectArtifactId=hello-world -DprojectVersion=0.1-SNAPSHOT -Dendpoint=/hello -DclassName=org.acme.Hello

-Open the project and find `Hello.java` to give a glimpse.
+Open the project and find `Hello.java` (which defines a JAX-RS resource) to get a glimpse.
 From the shell run the application in dev mode:

     mvn compile quarkus:dev